-Park Depth Intermediate depth at which the float drifts between profiles and from which the float profiles in cycles not evenly divisible by N. • Profile Dept • Down Time Programmed time-limit for descending from the surface and drifting at the Park Depth.
+Park Depth Intermediate depth at which the float drifts between profiles and from which the float profiles in cycles not evenly divisible by N. • Profile Depth Maximum depth to which the float descends from the Park Depth every Nth cycle and from which each Nth profile is conducted. • Down Time Programmed time-limit for descending from the surface and drifting at the Park Depth.
 Down Time is commonly set to 10 days or to 10 days less the Up Time. • Up Time Programmed time-limit for ascending from the Park or the Profile Depth and drifting at the surface while transmitting the data acquired during the profile.
 Up Time is typically set between 12 hours and 20 hours, increasing with the amount of data to be transmitted per profile.
-The latitude of the deployment also matters; ARGOS satellites are in polar orbits, so the number of satellite passes per day increases with latitude.
-Ascent Rate The ascent rate of the float is maintained at or above 8 cm/s.
+The latitude of the deployment also matters; ARGOS satellites are in polar orbits, so the number of satellite passes per day increases with latitude. • Ascent Rate The ascent rate of the float is maintained at or above 8 cm/s.
 The float extends the piston by a user specified amount to add buoyancy when the ascent rate falls below this threshold.